LaudenEller/LaudenEller/README.md

 - 📫 How to reach me **laudlauden@gmail.com**

-- ⚡ Fun fact **I once hitchhiked from New York City to Alaska across Canada**
+- ⚡ Fun fact **I once hitchhiked from New York City across Canada to Alaska**

 <h3 align="left">Connect with me:</h3>
 <p align="left">